Becoming a Monk

 Monastic Vows

 Our obedience is to Christ and his Church.
-We live this obedience under a Rule and an abbot, who rules the monastery more by example than by legislation: The purpose of the Holy Rule is to be an assistance and guide in following the Holy Gospel.
+We live this obedience under a Rule and an abbot, who rules the Benedictine monks of Mount Angel Abbey’s monastery more by example than by legislation.
+The purpose of the Holy Rule of St. Benedict is to provide assistance and guidance in following the Holy Gospel.

 Stability has been described as the vow that stops us from running from the Cross.
-While community life lived in charity is a great deal of hard work, God always supplies us sufficient grace and love to resolve human difficulties, and in the process, our transformation is ensured.
+Community life lived in charity is a great deal of hard work, but God always supplies us sufficient grace and love to resolve human difficulties, and in the process, our transformation is ensured.

 An Introduction to the Divine Office

-Abbot Jeremy Driscoll, O.S.B., explains the Liturgy of the Hours.
-Composed of Psalms, canticles, antiphons and prayers, the Liturgy of the Hours finds its historical roots in the ancient and venerable prayer of the synagogue.
+Abbot Jeremy Driscoll, O.S.B., explains the Liturgy of the Hours, also called the Divine Office, as it is prayed daily by the Benedictine monks of Mount Angel.
+Composed of psalms, canticles, antiphons and prayers, the Liturgy of the Hours finds its historical roots in the ancient and venerable prayer of the synagogue.

 View more on our YouTube Channel.